NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP4/Scope-and-Requirements.page.md

     * timing information to support the timely delivery of care and reporting

 **Validation Responses**
-* There are two supported Validation Responses in the workflow; Interim and Full
+* There are two supported responses in the workflow; the Interim Validation Response and Validation Response.
-* The Interim Response has 2 purposes:
+* The Interim Validation Response has 2 purposes:
-    * Communication that the Validation Responder has started the assessment or response.
+    * Communication that the Responder has started the assessment or response.
         * When a CAS clinician starts to assess the patient OR when a Falls or Community Service HCP accepts the case, an Interim Response **must** be sent to the Requester to covey that the status of the request has changed and is now 'in progress'

-    * Communication that the Validation Responder has rejected the Validation Request
+    * Communication that the Responder has rejected the Validation Request
         * When CAS clinician cannot undertake the validation request (e.g. they fail to contact the patient within an appropriate timescale) OR when a Flls or Community Service cannot accept a case, an Interim Response **must** be sent to the Requester to convey that the status of the request has changed and is now 'cancelled'.
 It **should** include a reason for rejection.
-        * On receipt of an Interim Response with an Encounter.status of 'cancelled' conveying the rejection of a Validation request, the Validation Requester *must* notify system users so they can take ownership of the case and perform the next activity.
+        * On receipt of an Interim Response with an Encounter.status of 'cancelled' conveying the rejection of a Validation request, the Requester *must* notify system users so they can take ownership of the case and perform the next activity.
-* The Full Response contains the Validation Outcome, raising, lowering or preserving, the original ambulance category established by the 999 service, and **must** be sent to the Requester
+* The Validation Response contains the validation outcome, raising, lowering or preserving, the original ambulance category established by the 999 service, and **must** be sent to the Requester
-* If a Validation Outcome raises the ambulance category to either a CAT 1 or CAT 2, the Responder **must** raise an ambulance with the Requesting 999 service using the existing CDA over ITK method
+* If a validation outcome raises the ambulance category to either a CAT 1 or CAT 2, the Responder **must** raise an ambulance with the Requesting 999 service using the existing CDA over ITK method
-	* The new ambulance request, raised via ITK, **must** be included in the Full Response as an additional entity (FHIR Encounter)
+	* The new ambulance request, raised via ITK, **must** be included in the Validation Response as an additional entity (FHIR Encounter)

 **API-M**
 * All requests and response associated with BaRS must occur through the BaRS API Proxy